 Step 2: Remove your dish from the oven after 20 minutes and then give everything a good mix so all the ingredients are combined.

 Step 3: Add in your butter beans and your smoked paprika.
 Taste the filling sauce and season to suit your preferences.
+If it's looking quite thick, add in a splash of vegetable stock.

 Step 4: Get your filo pastry sheets and fold each individual sheet lengthways multiple times to form creases in your pastry topping.
 Repeat this step and layer down your filo one by one.
 Melt your butter in a small bowl and then drizzle it over your filo pastry.
 Place your dish back into the oven (leave the lid off) for 20 minutes or until golden, then enjoy!